Patriots have much to fix with Newton’s status up in the air

 A whirlwind week for New England that included Newton being sidelined after testing positive for COVID-19 and having its game pushed back a day, ended with several missteps on the field during a 26-10 loss to Kansas City on Monday.

 The Patriots now trudge into a shorter week than expected facing lingering questions with Newton likely out again for Sunday’s matchup against Denver.
+In addition to Newton’s positive test, practice squad defensive tackle Bill Murray was placed on the COVID-19 reserve list Tuesday.
+But it’s unknown if Murray, a 2020 undrafted free agent out of William & Mary, also tested positive or was simply in close contact with a symptomatic person.

 Making his first start as a Patriot after twice serving as Tom Brady’s backup, Brian Hoyer was pulled in favor of Jarrett Stidham late in the third quarter after two crucial mistakes that prevented New England from scoring.
 For the game, Hoyer was 15 of 24 for 130 yards with an interception and fumble.